OpenDexterity/DexPowershell/README.md

 * Windows 10 or Windows Server 2016 and newer are recommended.
 Module has not been tested on Linux, macOS, or older versions of Windows so your mileage may vary.
 * PowerShell 5.1 or later (included in Windows by default since Windows 10 1607 and Windows Server 2016)

-* Administrator privileges *if operating on dictionaries in the GP or Dexterity install folders*
+*Note: Administrator privileges may be required if operating on dictionaries in the GP or Dexterity install folders*

 # Installation